 - The activities undertaken and funds spent on programs to facilitate compliance with construction-related accessibility requirements.

-In order to help local jurisdictions meet their annual reporting requirement, DSA has posted an SB 1186 Annual Report (PDF - 99 KB) form online.
+In order to help local jurisdictions meet their annual reporting requirement, DSA has forms available, one for each fee amount:

 DSA created marketing materials for use in educating the public on the CASp program and the benefits it provides for business owners.
-The letter-size CASp Benefits Flyer (PDF - 344 KB) and the Spanish version (PDF – 665 KB) may be downloaded and posted on bulletin boards, handed out at the customer service counters, or used as an insert in mailers.
-A two-sided, 3.5 x 8.5 insert is also available by request.
+The letter-size CASp Benefits Flyer (PDF – 344 KB) and the Spanish version (PDF – 665 KB) may be downloaded and posted on bulletin boards, handed out at the customer service counters, or used as an insert in mailers.
+A two-sided, 3.5 x 8.5 insert is also available by request through the Certified Access Specialist Outreach Materials order form.

 If you are interested in having a DSA staff member provide a presentation on the CASp program to business owners, please contact us.